gadamc/muonvetohv/README.md

 # cryostat app

-This displays the measured quantites of the crysostat as reportedy by the automate server 134.***.112
+This displays the measured high voltage values of the Muon Veto HV

 To upload this app to a database call: